Routine and deep clean your Samsung dishwasher

-Clean the Filter
+Clean the filter

+Note: Not all dishwashers have removeable filters.
 If your manual does not provide steps, then your model does not have a removable filter.
 In this case, just clean the bottom of the dishwasher tub everywhere you can reach.

-Remove the Lower Rack.
+Remove the lower rack.

 Rotate the ﬁlter handle counterclockwise to unfasten the ﬁlter compartment door.

-Remove dirt or other remains from the ﬁlter and the ﬁlter door.
+Wipe away dirt or other remains from the ﬁlter and the ﬁlter door.
 Allow the filter and filter door to soak in distilled white vinegar overnight, and then rinse them under running water.

-Re-install the filter, and then the filter door.
+Reinstall the filter, and then the filter door.

 Rotate the ﬁlter door handle clockwise to lock the ﬁlter door.

-Clean the Nozzles
+Clean the nozzles

-Clean the Drain Pump
+Clean the drain pump

 On some dishwasher models, the drain pump can be reached when the drain filter is removed.
 If debris is caught in the drain pump, it can cause the dishwasher to make a noise or not drain properly.

 Other answers that might help

-Text SMSCARE to 62913 to receive live support 24/7*
+tap here to text SMSCARE to 62913 for 24/7 live support

 Message Us start an online chat with Samsung